 We tried The Shucker Punch Oyster Stout ($5.00) that had freshly shucked Blue Point oysters added directly to the kettle.
 Fortunately there was nothing floating in our pints!
 Actually we couldn’t really taste the oyster-flavor but the roasted malts made a great brew.

-We also taste the Rip Van Wit ($5.00), an unfiltered Belgian beer with plenty of wheat.
+We also tasted the Rip Van Wit ($5.00), an unfiltered Belgian beer with plenty of wheat.
 We couldn’t taste the coriander & orange peel but it was a solid beer.

-Although Angela’s Italian Bistro & Brewery is last on our list of the 5 best restaurants in the Catskills we really had a great experience here.
+Although Angela’s Italian Bistro & Brewery is last on our list, we really had a great experience here.
 The standard is just pretty high so your appetite will definitely be satisfied wherever you choose to eat in Greene County!

 Address: 4545 NY Route 32, Catskill, NY, 12414